latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 to represent such an object?
 Wouldn't it be _natural_ to just descend it both from a Bottle, and a Water?
 Yes of course it would.

 At this point, people savvy with OOP will complain, _"it's not that simple"_.
 Come on guys, it's just that, it's _that_ simple.
-The fact that some can't figure out how to implememnt it properly, it's, to make an analogy, isn't the problem with trees, but with you, you can get lost in a wood of three pines.
-The implementation problem of MI comes from details, particularly from a questions of what to do if multiple parents of an object has conflicting parts.
-For example, what to do, if both Bottle has a "price", and a water in it also has a "price".
+The fact that some can't figure out how to implement it properly, it's, to make an analogy, isn't the problem with trees, but with you, if you can manage to get lost in a wood of just three pines.
+The implementation problem of MI comes from details, particularly from a questions of what exactly should be done if multiple parents of an object has conflicting parts.
+For example, what to do, if both
+Bottle has a "price", and a water in it also has a "price".
 Well, in this particular case a composition might be a solution, i.e. to make an all new object, which _contains_ both a bottle and a water, and price can be obtained as the sum of both.
 But, it this case, we lose the main benefit of MI - for example we can't put this objects into an array with other bottles,